 Never send money, even if the person claims to be in an emergency.
 It’s almost always impossible to reverse the transaction or trace where the money went.
 In addition, never share information that could be used to access your financial accounts.
-If another user asks you for money, report it to us immediately by clicking ‘block and report’ at the bottom of the person’s profile.
+If another user asks you for money, immediately stop communicating with such individual and report it to us immediately by clicking ‘block and report’ at the bottom of the person’s profile.

-There is more obvious personal information that you shouldn’t share with people you don’t know, such as your social security number, home or work address.
+There is more obvious personal information that you shouldn’t share with people you don’t know, such as your last name, phone number, social security number, email address, home or work address or any other identifying information.
 However, even details about your daily routine (e.g. sharing that you walk at a specific park every Wednesday) can be dangerous when in the wrong hands.
 If you are a parent, limit the information that you share about your children on your profile and in early communications.
-Avoid sharing details such as your children’s names, where they go to school or their ages.
+Avoid sharing details such as your children’s names, where they go to school, or their ages.

 Keep conversations on the So Syncd platform while you’re getting to know someone.
 Please report any suspicious behaviour to us immediately by clicking ‘block and report’ at the bottom of the person’s profile.

 Be wary of people who try to stick to messaging only

 It can be a red flag if someone refuses to meet in person, talk on a phone or do a video call — they may be pretending to be someone they’re not.
 If someone is pushing for a serious relationship without meeting or getting to know you first, you should be wary.
 Please be aware that anyone who is able to commit identity theft, can also falsify a dating profile.